Lawrence Mervin Mitchler, born May 2, 1951 at Neepawa Hospital went to be with Jesus December 24, 2019.

 Merv’s last request was for a Christmas miracle – and that was to have a new body in heaven.
 And God brought him home.

-To send flowers to Mervin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mervin Lawrence Mitchler, please visit our floral store.

 St. Boniface General Hospital Palliative Care